olofk/fusesoc/doc/source/user/build_system/core_files.rst

 Source files
 ~~~~~~~~~~~~

-Source files are resolved relative to the location of the core file and must be stored in the same directory as the core file, or in a subdirectory of it.
+For local cores, source files are resolved relative to the location of the core file and must be stored in the same directory as the core file, or in a subdirectory of it.
+For remote cores, file names are typically relative to the repository or archive root.
 Source file names cannot be absolute paths, or start with ``../``.

 Optionally, source files can have attributes; the file ``macros.svh`` is an example of that.